Can You Use Wall Paint On Wood?

 Don’t just grab the first brush you see, either.
 You want a pricier, higher-quality brush.

 Apply a primer before working with oil-based wall paint on wood.
-The high absorption qualities of wood means it will try to absorb your oil-based paint without a primer, which can only worsen the quality of your paint job.
+The high absorption qualities of wood mean it will try to absorb your oil-based paint without a primer, which can only worsen the quality of your paint job.

 Avoid latex primers if you’re painting with oil-based wall paint, as the latex and oils don’t get along.
 Also, again, safeguard yourself and anyone else you’re painting with against the strong fumes released by oil-based paint by opening a window or several.